China–United States trade war: Effects

-A November 2019 United Nations analysis reported that "the U.S. tariffs on China are economically hurting both countries".
+A November 2019 United Nations analysis reported that "the US tariffs on China are economically hurting both countries".
 In the United States, it has led to higher costs for manufacturers, higher prices for consumers and financial difficulties for farmers.
 In China, the trade war contributed to a slowdown in the rate of economic and industrial output growth, which had already been declining.
 Many American companies have shifted supply chains to elsewhere in Asia, bringing fears that the trade war would lead to a US-China economic 'decoupling'.
 Subsequent academic work tracking firm disclosures identified 244 discrete relocation decisions by 141 manufacturers during 2018–2023; 66.4% were multi-country "China-plus-many" strategies, with Vietnam the single largest beneficiary (75 of 244 moves).
-The same study reports that geopolitical risk linked to the U.S.–China confrontation and tariff increases were the most frequently cited rationales (164 and 163 out of 730 stated reasons, respectively), with a marked spike in 2019; it also estimates that relocations involved roughly 787,000 equivalent employees across destination countries.
+The same study reports that geopolitical risk linked to the US–China confrontation and tariff increases were the most frequently cited rationales (164 and 163 out of 730 stated reasons, respectively), with a marked spike in 2019; it also estimates that relocations involved roughly 787,000 equivalent employees across destination countries.
 In contrast to political rhetoric, true reshoring remained limited in the period, accounting for only 38 of the 244 moves (15.6%).

 The trade war has also caused economic damage in other countries, though some benefited from increased manufacturing as production was shifted to them.
 It also led to stock market instability.
 Governments around the world have taken steps to address some of the damage caused by the economic conflict.

 By late 2019, the United States had imposed approximately US$350 billion in tariffs on Chinese imports, while China had imposed approximately US$100 billion on US exports.

+The trade war has been leading to Techno-nationalism, and accelerated China's effort for indigenenous innovation.
+Studies show that US Entity List sanctions may have inadvertently accelerated Chinese firms' use of science in innovation, potentially strengthening the country's independent tech capabilities in the long run.